 A lot can happen in six months.
 When I left Australia at the end of April, I had a plan, so to speak.
 A list of countries I’d like to visit, a few flights booked, but nothing concrete.

 Welcome to my first blog post!
-Theres a buzz of activity at the house at Copacabana as Jeff is packing his backpack for his year of travel to Asia and Europe.
-Brenton’s loading up an ipod for his journey.
-My own flight to Kuala Lumpur leaves in less than 72 hours, and im dying to … More All blogs have to start somewhere
+Theres a buzz of activity at the house at Copacabana as J is packing his backpack for his year of travel to Asia and Europe.
+B is loading up an ipod for his journey.
+My own flight to Kuala Lumpur leaves in less than 72 hours, and I’m dying … More All blogs have to start somewhere